 Thanks in advance for reading my email.
 I thoroughly enjoyed reading your web page.

 Thanks for your question!
 I've been asked questions like this before, so you are not alone.

 Well, I am afraid there is no such thing as an "electronegative solution".
 It doesn't make sense.

-But it is a term I often see misused by my students, they will often describe something as "electronegative" when you can only describe an ATOM as being electronegative.
+But it is a term I often see misused by my students, they will often describe something as "electronegative" when you can only describe an atom as being electronegative.
 Usually we discuss one atom as being more electronegative than another.

-Each atom has an electronegativity value assigned to it; you can look up tables of their electronegativities on the internet.
+Thanks to Linus Pauling, each atom has an electronegativity value assigned to it; you can look up tables of their electronegativities on the internet.
 The values range from close to 0, to 4,which is the highest (that's the fluorine atom.)

 Electronegativity is something I jokingly call "electron hungry-ness", just to help my students remember what it means.
 But technically, it means the ability of an atom to pull on electrons through a bond to another atom.